AACOM Programs & Resources

 Individuals may view additional VA education and training benefits available to assist veterans, service members, and their qualified family members.

 Health Resources and Services Administration (HRSA)

-The Health Resources and Services Administration (HRSA) offers scholarship, loan and loan repayment programs for health professions students, including scholarships for disadvantaged students and loans for disadvantaged students.
+The Health Resources and Services Administration (HRSA) offers scholarship, loan and loan repayment programs for health professions students, including scholarships for disadvantaged students and scholarships for disadvantaged students.
+Learn more.

 For several of the programs, the funds are awarded to the schools and the student can apply through the school’s financial aid office.
-View a complete list of HRSA programs.
+View Schools Apply Loan Programs

 Indian Health Service (IHS)

-The Indian Health Service (IHS), an agency within the Department of Health and Human Services, provides a comprehensive health service delivery system for approximately 1.9 million American Indians and Alaska Natives who belong to 564 federally recognized tribes in 35 states.
-American Indian and Alaska Native students enrolled in health professions and allied health professions programs may be eligible to apply for the IHS Health Professions Scholarship Program or Loan Repayment Program.
-Learn more about the Indian Health Service and their Loan Repayment Program.
+The Indian Health Service (IHS), an agency within the U.S. Department of Health and Human Services, provides a comprehensive health service delivery system for approximately 2.6 million American Indians and Alaska Natives who belong to 573 federally recognized tribes in 37 states.
+American Indian and Alaska Native students enrolled in health professions and allied health professions programs may be eligible to apply for the IHS Scholarship Program or Loan Repayment Program.

 National Health Service Corps

-The National Health Service Corps (NHSC), administered by HRSA, was established to provide high-quality care to underserved populations, such as rural states and inner-city communities.
-More than 3,800 physicians and other NHSC health care clinicians provide primary care services to approximately four million individuals in designated health professional shortage areas across the nation.
-Osteopathic medical students and licensed osteopathic physicians may be eligible to apply to the NHSC Scholarship Program or Loan Repayment Program, respectively.
+The National Health Service Corps (NHSC), administered by HRSA, provides high-quality care to rural and underserved communities and awards scholarships and loan repayment to primary care providers in eligible disciplines.
+Osteopathic medical students and licensed osteopathic physicians may be eligible to apply to the NHSC Scholarship Program, the Students to Service Loan Repayment Program or Loan Repayment Program.
 Learn more about the NHSC programs.